Only In Texas: Riding the Range at the Truck Rodeo

 Sounds logical, right?
 But it’s hard to stay focused on one category because the vehicles are never there at the same time.
 (Say I wanted to stick to the full-size CUVs.
 I might be able to snag two of them in a row but would have to wait for the other ones to return.)

-Trucks At Texas Auto Writers Association Rodeo
+Trucks at Texas Auto Writers Association rodeo

 I wasn’t up for waiting, so I’d just choose whatever was available in another category.
 That had me jumping from compact SUVs to heavy-duty trucks to luxury pickups (etc. etc.) on 20 to 30 minute intervals.
 You get the picture?
 I was all over the place.
 Thankfully, at one point, my friend, Linda Water Nelson, found me wandering and we partnered for a while, so she could help me get organized.